Securing a Strong Retirement

 Effective: January 1, 2023

 Plans can offer distributions with no early withdrawal penalty to participants certified by a physician as having a condition reasonably expected to result in death within 84 months after the date of certification.
+This provision only allows a distribution under this new rule if the participant is otherwise eligible for a distribution.

 More Details